 You may also need some routine tests before the procedure to assess your health .

 These may include:

-In most cases your surgery will proceed as planned, but sometimes another emergency
+In most cases your surgery will proceed as planned.
+But sometimes another emergency

-might delay your operation.
+might delay it.

 What happens during a minimally invasive mitral valve replacement?